Berry Gazi: Action

 On 1 January 1942, during battles being fought along the Bardia-Tobruk road, Gazi again displayed great courage by taking forward a party to pick up Durban Light Infantry A-Company wounded.
-L/Cpl A.G.
+Lance Corporal A.G.
 Girardeau (one of the wounded but who was already deceased) had a grenade with the pin drawn in his hand.
 As the rescuers tended him, the grenade detonated wounding Gazi and four of the stretcher bearers.
 Although wounded in four places, Gazi continued working, using a German collapsable boat paddle as a crutch and was only evacuated two days later.

-Citation and award

-Gazi was cited for the Military Medal and it was Gazetted on 3 March 1942.

-After the War
+After the war

-Gazi was profiled on the front page of The World in 1960 in a photograph that depicted him as old and dejected, symbolising the shattered expectations fostered during the short period of racial equality during the Second World War.
+Gazi was profiled on the front page of The World in 1960 in a photograph that depicted him as old and dejected.
 The caption described Gazi as a "hero of World War II", and declared him to be the first member of the Native Military Corps to have won the Military Medal for bravery during the course of his work as a stretcher-bearer.
-Ironically, at that time he had been totally forgotten by the country to which he showed allegiance, and was penniless.
+At that time he had been forgotten and was penniless.